neumino/thinky/documentation/api/query.md

 a model that was previously fetched.

 The option `modelToGet` can be an object where each field is a joined document that will also be retrieved.
+Two options are also available:
+- `_apply`: The function to apply on the joined sequence/document
+- `_array`: Set it to `false` to not coerce the joined sequence to an array

 For example you can have

 ```js